EternityForest/hardlinep2p/README.md

 On computer B, launch `python3 hardline.py` and visit e868423731872b8235a0adc9102bb45bb9e8321e.localhost:7009.
 You may have to retry a few times, but you should see the service.

+## Security Considerations

+This is using SSL, and I've tried to keep things standard and avoid having too many places to mess up.
+It provides an encrypted channel to a server, and does not allow people to make malicious servers with the same hex identifier.

+It does NOT provide any protection other than what you get with standard HTTPS.
+People can sniff what domain you are visiting, and ANYONE can connect to a site that is made public with this tool.

+Many applications already provide some basic username/password auth, and as such should be safe with this tool.

+You, or the app you are using, have to provide your own login mechanism.
+If you go to a site and don't see a password prompt, nobody else will either!

+Another thing to keep in mind is that long strings of random chars all look the same.
+Don't open links from random places just because they look similar to the one you want.

 ## Protocol

 Bytes are tunneled 1-for-1 over an SSL connnection, except each side sends a JSON object followed by \\n before any payload data.